 Auto parts such as car steering wheels and armature, and several copper-embedded household items are incinerated every day alongside waste cables at Agbogbloshie.

-On liability, who’s the most critical agent here?
-The manufacturers/the countries of origin of the car steering wheels (removed from scrapped cars) in the photo below or the local government that controls the realities which define poverty, health, and the environment?
+On liability — is it the manufacturers/the countries of origin of the car steering wheels (removed from scrapped cars) in the photo below or the local government that controls the realities that define poverty, health, and the environment?

 Clearly the problem is not the waste itself.
 Agbogbloshie would hardly receive a bad rap if the e-waste is processed in a manner that does not pose risk to human health and the environment.